-That can lead to some fun chord shapes and fingerings like this one:
+That can lead to some fun chord shapes and fingerings!

 These sounds aren't employed as frequently in rock music probably because of all the distortion they use.
 Overtones can get really hairy on you really fast and it can just sound like too much.
 After all, a distortion effect is created by adding overtones to a signal.

 Anyway, if you'd like a primer on harmony and chord construction, you can find all of the basics in our Ultimate Guide to Jazz Guitar Chords.

 Additionally, I would suggest learning your shell voicings and learning to expand on them with extensions.
 We have a great little lesson on How to Play Shell Voicings for Jazz Guitar.

 Jazz doesn't only take advantage of musical colors harmonically, but also melodically.